 - Pre-heat oven to 350 degrees F.

-- In a medium bowl, mix together cream cheese, 1 Tablespoon Parmesan and ¼ teaspoon oregano, ¼ teaspoon basil, ¼ teaspoon red pepper flakes, ¼ teaspoon garlic powder.
+- In a medium bowl, mix together 8 ounces cream cheese, 1 Tablespoon Parmesan and ¼ teaspoon oregano, ¼ teaspoon basil, ¼ teaspoon red pepper flakes, ¼ teaspoon garlic powder.
 Spread mixture into the bottom of an oven safe 9-inch glass pie plate.

-- Top cream cheese mixture with ½ cup mozzarella and spread pizza sauce over it to edges.
-Sprinkle remaining ½ cup mozzarella, cheddar and Parmesan cheese over the sauce.
+- Top cream cheese mixture with ½ cup mozzarella and spread 1 cup pizza sauce over it to edges.
+Sprinkle remaining ½ cup mozzarella, ½ cup cheddar and ½ cup Parmesan cheese over the sauce.

-- In a small saute' pan, cook the sausage over medium heat until no longer pink, breaking up into small pieces.
+- In a small sauté pan, cook 1 sausage over medium heat until no longer pink, breaking up into small pieces.
 Remove sausage from pan with slotted spoon and spread over top of cheese in pie plate.

-- In same pan you cooked the sausage, add the mushrooms and onions and cook until just golden (add a little oil or butter if needed).
+- In same pan you cooked the sausage, add 10 sliced mushrooms and ½ diced onions and cook until just golden (add a little oil or butter if needed).
 Remove mushrooms and onions from pan and spread over other ingredients.

 - Sprinkle 20-30 mini pepperoni, ½ diced bell pepper, 10 sliced black olives over the top, adding more if desired.
 For a little spicier dip, sprinkle with extra red pepper flakes before baking.

 - Bake for 15-20 minutes or until the cheese is golden brown and bubbly.

 - Serve immediately with crostinis, garlic toast or sliced baugette.

 - You can assemble the pizza dip ahead of time and then refrigerate it up to 24 hours before baking.
 I found that serving it fresh the first day it's baked was the best and gave the freshest flavor.
 Personally, the flavors were not as prominent when I reheated leftovers the second day.